 Our Community

 Our fantastic school is set in the heart of Pitsmoor and serves an incredibly diverse community.
 We are extremely proud of the fact that there are at least 28 languages spoken within our school.
-Many of our families have connections with countries all around the world, as well as belonging to established communities here within the U.K. We are a faith-based school community, where we respect and value all faiths, and where we are united through our five key values of love, ambition, respect, equality and kindness. in In June 2022, Ofsted said that, "The school values teach the pupils how to be good citizens.
+Many of our families have connections with countries all around the world, as well as belonging to established communities here within the U.K. We are a faith-based school community, where we respect and value all faiths, and where we are united through our five key values of love, ambition, respect, equality and kindness.
+In June 2022, Ofsted said that, "The school values teach the pupils how to be good citizens.
 Pupils especially show respect and kindness to one another."
 (Ofsted, 2022)